dmrodriqu/queries/README.md

     Multi variate comparisons with respect to severity of disease and time points Parsing medication information from free text to determine the most recent use of prescriptions

+Other documents in this repository incude

+    Methods to find or format specific types of information